bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:27:49

-yeah cuz I might be confusing bytes and characters, but exactly.
+I might be confusing bytes and characters, but exactly.
 That's very unlikely to happen for SegWit version 0.
 But now we would say, okay, we're going to have a new, you know, we're going to have future versions of SegWit, such as Taproot.
 Right.
 Which, you know, would be BC1P, because P is version 1.
 And I believe for Taproot, there's also a constraint in how long these addresses are supposed to be So it's still not an acute problem but in the future maybe we want to have addresses that are somewhat more arbitrary in length because maybe you want to add some weird conditions to it or you want to communicate other information not just the address maybe you want to put the amount inside the address.

 Aaron Van Wirdum: 00:28:30